SuhaybY/Helpathon/README.md

-# WeddingPlanner
+# Helpathon
-Wedding Planner for Ryerson University Hackathon
+Hackathon Planner for the Ryerson University Hackathon

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).